felipecosta09/aws-modernization-with-cloud-one-network-security/content/30_Integrating_AWS_and_C1NS/33_Deploying_Network_Security.md

 ---

 #### 4. **Generate a new API Key**
-- Cick on **Generate a new API Key** to be redirected to the account management page shown below in step 5
+- Click on **Generate a new API Key** to be redirected to the account management page shown below in step 5

 ![C1NS1](/images/deploy_protec_ssh.png)